1940–1942 Red Army purges

 Beria's proposal of 29 January 1942 to execute 46 generals.
 Stalin's resolution: "Shoot all named in the list. – J. St."

-Between October 1940 and February 1942, in spite of the Axis attack on the Soviet Union from June 1941, the Red Army, in particular the Soviet Air Force, as well as Soviet military-related industries were subjected to purges by Joseph Stalin.
+Between October 1940 and February 1942, Joseph Stalin, the leader of the Soviet Union, ordered purges against the Red Army (against the Soviet Air Force in particular) and associated military-related industries.
+Many of those who were purged were made scapegoats to deflect blame of military losses the Soviets incurred during wartime, with some being forced to falsely admit guilt to crimes, often under torture.

 Background

-The Great Purge ended in 1939.
+A previous Soviet purge, the Great Purge, ended in 1938.
 In October 1940 the NKVD (People's Commissariat of Internal Affairs), under its new chief Lavrentiy Beria, started a new purge that initially hit the People's Commissariat of Ammunition, People's Commissariat of Aviation Industry, and People's Commissariat of Armaments.
 High-level officials admitted guilt, typically under torture, then testified against others.
 Victims were arrested on fabricated charges of anti-Soviet activity, sabotage, and spying.
 The wave of arrests in the military-related industries continued well into 1941.

-1941 Purge
+1941 purges

 In April–May 1941, a Politburo inquiry into the high accident rate in the Air Force led to the dismissal of several commanders, including the head of the Air Force, Lieutenant General Pavel Rychagov.
 In May, a German Junkers Ju 52 landed in Moscow, undetected by the air defense forces beforehand, leading to mass arrests among the Air Force leadership.
 The NKVD soon focused attention on them and began investigating an alleged anti-Soviet conspiracy of German spies in the military, centered around the Air Force and linked to the conspiracies of 1937–1938.
 Suspects were transferred in early June from the custody of the Military Counterintelligence to the NKVD.
 Further arrests continued well after the Axis attack on the Soviet Union started on 22 June 1941.